oracle/oci-grafana-metrics/docs/grafanacloud.md

 ## Background

 Grafana is a popular technology that makes it easy to visualize metrics.
 The Oracle Cloud Infrastructure Data Source for Grafana is used to extend Grafana by adding OCI as a data source.
-The plugin enables you to visualize metrics related to a number of OCI resources: Compute, Networking, Storage, and custom metrics.
+The plugin enables you to visualize metrics related to several OCI resources: Compute, Networking, Storage, and custom metrics.

 This walkthrough is intended for use by people who would like to deploy Grafana and the OCI Data Source for Grafana in **Grafana Cloud**.